How to Write an IEP When the Student Has Made No Progress

 Consider requesting a reevaluation when:

-The team suspects a different primary disability category.
-For example, take a student identified for autism spectrum disorder.
-If their main barrier to progress is actually a specific learning disability in maths, they may need a reevaluation.
-This would refocus the IEP around the right primary need.
+The team may suspect a different primary disability category.
+For example, a learner may be identified for autism spectrum disorder.
+But if their main barrier to progress is a specific learning disability in maths, they may need a reevaluation.
+This would refocus the IEP on the right primary need.

 The 504 plan vs IEP distinction is also worth revisiting here.
-Occasionally, a student's needs are better served by a 504 plan with specific accommodations than by an IEP with specially designed instruction.
-A reevaluation is the appropriate mechanism for determining this.
+Sometimes, a 504 plan with specific accommodations may serve a learner better than an IEP with specially designed instruction.
+A reevaluation is the right way to determine this.

 The best protection against the Sunday-night crisis of next year is building a structure into this year's IEP that makes a year-long plateau impossible to miss.
 The following practices are all evidence-based and implementable within most school contexts.

-Set a decision rule in the IEP itself.
-Batsche (2014) recommends writing the decision rule directly into the IEP document: 'If [student] fails to show adequate growth as defined by [specific criterion] across [number] consecutive data points, the IEP team will meet within [timeframe] to review and modify the plan.'
-This changes passive hope into active monitoring commitment.
+Set a clear decision rule for review.
+For example: "If [learner] fails to show adequate growth as defined by [specific criterion] across [number] consecutive data points, the IEP team will meet within [timeframe] to review and modify the plan."
+This fits the NCII DBI cycle and IDEA's requirement to revise the IEP where there is lack of expected progress.

 Use a visual graph, not a table of numbers.
 Progress monitoring data displayed as a graph with a goal line and an aimline is far more interpretable to teachers, parents, and administrators than a column of numbers.
 Most progress monitoring tools generate these automatically.
 If yours does not, a simple graph in Google Sheets takes less than five minutes to produce and is worth every one of those minutes.

 A growth mindset framework for teachers is also worth considering here.
-Teams that interpret a flat trendline as "this student can't learn" will respond very differently.
-This differs from teams that interpret it as "this student has not yet responded to this approach."
+Teams that interpret a flat trendline as "this learner can't learn" will respond very differently.
+This differs from teams that interpret it as "this learner has not yet responded to this approach."
 How we frame the data shapes the quality of our decision-making.

 Learners with ADHD challenge diagnosis at annual reviews due to lacking progress.
 Barriers like attention and self-regulation issues can hide learned skills.
 A learner may know decoding but struggle to use it in tests (Barkley, 1997; Brown, 2006; Diamond, 2013).

-Check ADHD accommodations if learners aren't progressing before blaming instruction.
+Before blaming instruction, check ADHD accommodations if learners are not progressing.
 Reduced distractions and extra time may help.
-Preferential seating and task chunking could improve demonstration of skills (Barkley, 2014; Zentall, 1993).
+Preferential seating and task chunking may also help learners show what they can do (Barkley, 2014; Zentall, 1993).

 If these accommodations were not in place, that is a contributing factor for the PLAAFP.
 If they were in place but not consistently implemented, that is a fidelity issue with the existing plan.